darius/elv/README.md

 # elv
-A very basic Lisp + Erlang-style processes, on a virtual machine
+A very basic Lisp + Erlang-style processes, on a virtual machine.

 I wrote this many years ago, descended from [https://github.com/darius/ichbins](Ichbins), but judged it a dead